alonrbar/easy-template-x/README.md

  * A plugin that inserts raw xml to the document.
  */
 export class RawXmlPlugin extends TemplatePlugin {

-    // Declare the unique "content type" this plugin handles public readonly contentType = 'rawXml';
+  // Declare the unique "content type" this plugin handles public readonly contentType = "rawXml";

   // Plugin logic goes here:
   public simpleTagReplacements(tag: Tag, data: ScopeData): void {
     // Tag.xmlTextNode always reference the actual xml text node.
-        // In MS Word each text node is wrapped by a <w:t> node so we retrieve that. const wordTextNode = this.utilities.docxParser.containingTextNode(tag.xmlTextNode);
+    // In MS Word each text node is wrapped by a <w:t> node so we retrieve that. const wordTextNode = this.utilities.docxParser.containingTextNode(
+      tag.xmlTextNode
+    );

     // Get the value to use from the input data. const value = data.getScopeData() as RawXmlContent;
-        if (value && typeof value.xml === 'string') {
+    if (value && typeof value.xml === "string") {
       // If it contains a "xml" string property parse it and insert. const newNode = this.utilities.xmlParser.parse(value.xml);
       XmlNode.insertBefore(newNode, wordTextNode);
     }

     // Remove the placeholder node.
     // We can be sure that only the placeholder is removed since easy-template-x
     // makes sure that each tag is isolated into it's own separate <w:t> node.
     XmlNode.remove(wordTextNode);
   }
 }
 ```